samjwill/nvim-unception/README.md

 # Requirements

 Requires Neovim 0.7 or later and a bash or somewhat bash-like shell.
-Basically, the shell must be capable of running the `realpath` and `mktemp` commands, and treat `/` as the file separator.
+Basically, the shell must be capable of running the `realpath` command, and treat `/` as the file separator.

 Note that while the `realpath` command ships with most Linux distributions, on MacOS, it is not provided by default.
 It can be installed with Homebrew by